Romandre/BullsCowsGame_UE4/README.md

 <br />
 Features implemented by my own outside the scope of the course:

-- Revealing letters, which exist in the hidden word;
+- Revealing letters that exist in a hidden word;
-- Revealing letters, which exist and placed correctly as in hidden word;
+- Revealing letters that exist and placed correctly as in a hidden word;
 - Overall code optimisations and syntax improvements.
 <br />